Skip to main content

 Batch Processing — Scaling to Many Inputs

 Every Runnable in LangChain has a .batch() method that processes a list of inputs concurrently.
-This is essential when you need to classify 500 support tickets, summarise 100 documents, or extract entities from a batch of emails.
+This is essential when you need to classify 500 support tickets, summarise 100 loaded documents, or extract entities from a batch of emails.

 Batch processing with concurrency control